Humberto Maschio: Italy

 Following Maschio's move to Italy, along with his compatriots Sívori and Angelillo, the trio were banned from playing for the Argentina national team by the Argentine Football Federation, and missed out on the 1958 World Cup.
 Thanks to his Italian ancestry (from Godiasco, in the province of Pavia), Maschio was later also able to play two games for the Italian team in 1962, scoring no goals.
 In the 1962 World Cup played in Chile, Maschio was the captain of the Italian team and one of the protagonists of the infamous Battle of Santiago incidents in the match against the Chilean host team, in which Chilean player Leonel Sánchez broke his nose with a left hook; Italy lost the match 2–0, and were eliminated in the first round.

 Managerial career

 Maschio coached the Argentina national team in the first half of 1969 and the Costa Rica national team 1972.
 He also had a short spell with Bolivian side Blooming in the 1985 Copa Libertadores.

+Death

+Maschio died from kidney failure on 20 August 2024, at the age of 91.